 Solving such a resource problem is a very easy task with VMware PKS.
 We can simply scale the Kubernetes cluster and add additional nodes to it.
 If you want to learn more about scaling a K8s cluster with PKS, have a look at my blog post “VMware PKS 1.3 Scale K8s Clusters“.

 Pod & Container Widgets

-Further down we can find information about the pods and containers.
+Further down, we can find information about pods and containers.
 Select the pod to inspect under widget 11.
 We will see the related containers and the health status next to it.
-Widget 13 shows trend lines for Pod metrics and within window 14 we can select metrics to be added to the metric chart.
+Widget 13 shows trend lines for Pod metrics and within window 14, we can select metrics to be added to the metric chart.

 This is a lot of very useful information in just one dashboard!
 It helps Operators to quickly identify the root cause and to speed up the troubleshooting process.
 Additionally, it will monitor the environment and create alerts based on certain Symptoms, see screenshot.

 You should also check out the video from VMware’s Michael West on monitoring Kubernetes clusters with vRealize Operations Manager.

 Implementing the PKS/vROPs integration via the vRealize Operations Management Pack for Container Monitoring is quite easy if you follow the instructions in this blog post or within the User Guide.
 I expect that to become more automated in future VMware PKS versions.

 The vRealize Operations Management Pack for Container Monitoring allows operations teams and Platform Reliability Engineers to monitor and quickly analyze their K8s clusters.
 Health-related alerts in combination with the relationship views of native K8s objects, help to reduce the MTTR (mean time to repair) and to keep the environment in a healthy state.
 Additionally, vROPs can be used to plan and manage the capacity of the underlying infrastructure resources.